jalvaradoo/webpage-jalvarado/content/working_papers/natural_gas_solar/index.md

 ---
-title: "Natural gas to complement solar intermittency: Long-run consequences of policy interventions"
+title: "Tax Avoidance and Wealth Inequality"
-summary: "With [Jinguan Wang](https://sites.northwestern.edu/jwr2838/) \n\n Can governments incentivize natural gas imports without discouraging renewable entry?"
+summary: "\n\n Why does wealth tend to be so disproportionately concentrated among the top percentile of the distribution?"

 tags:
-- Environmental regulation
+- Wealth Inequality
-- Energy markets
+- Tax Policy
-- Energy transition
+- Heterogenous Agents Models
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).